-I have been visiting Goolwa and Hindmarsh Island in particular for over forty years and rarely has the muddy bottom been visible like it is now.
-Where there is normally a meter or so of water, now there are several meters of flat gray mud along the shore line.
+I have been visiting Goolwa and Hindmarsh Island in particular for over forty years and rarely has the muddy bottom been visible like it

 However, on Thursday the wind changed direction, pushing the water back creating a shallow covering a few centimeters deep.
 Here a dozen carp were feeding, plowing their fat lips through the mud.
 Most of them over forty centimeters long.
 Their sagging, unsupported fins and glistening scaly backs breaking the water surface.
 I ran for my camera.